-Most appliances are very user-friendly but it is worth leaving all relevant user manuals in your welcome folder to help your guests during their stay.
+Most appliances are user-friendly, but it is worth leaving all relevant user manuals in your welcome folder to help your guests during their stay.

-The team at Cornish Cottage Holidays are on hand to assist your guests should they have any problems during their stay, so you might like to include the office contact details.
+The team at Cornish Cottage Holidays are on hand to assist your guests should they have any problems during their stay, so you might like to include the office contact details too.

-If you have a designated parking space, make sure to let your guests know where this is.
+If you have a designated parking space, make sure your guests know where this is.
 You may have off-street parking, if this is the case, remember to inform your guests.

-For many reasons, one of the most important things for your guests will be wifi; whether it is to catch up with emails or to watch the latest box set on Netflix.
-Add details of the wifi password prominently on the first page of your folder to save your guests searching for the wifi router.
+For many reasons, one of the most important things for your guests will be WiFi; whether it is to catch up with emails or to watch the latest box set on Netflix.
+Add details of the WiFi password prominently on the first page of your guest information folder to save your guests searching for the WiFi router.

 Recycling procedures differ between regions, so consider separate coloured bags or boxes for different types of waste.
 If you are looking for a waste management company, please take a look at our Holiday home waste collection blog.